CHIHCHIEH-LAI/Portfolio/Gossip-Style-Heartbeating-Membership-Protocol/README.md

 2. Execute ./Application testcases/<any_testcase> to start the simulation with the specified test case.
 3. The run logs can be found in the dbg.log file.

-## Grading the code
+## Testing the code
-To grade the implementation, use the `./Grade.sh` script provided.
+To grade the implementation, use the `bash ./Tester.sh` script provided.
 It tests the membership protocol implementation in three scenarios and grades each of them based on three separate metrics.
 The scenarios are as follows:

 1. Single node failure
 2. Multiple node failure